Female incontinence types

 - Kidneys filter urine from the blood and this is stored in your bladder.

-- The bladder is a hollow muscular organ that holds the urine until you decide that you feel full (hopefully at about 300mls).
+- The bladder is a hollow muscular organ that holds the urine until you decide that you feel full (hopefully at about 350-500mls).

 - When you reach the toilet, you relax your pelvic floor muscles and your brain gives permission for the bladder muscle to contract, squeezing the urine out through the urethra – the tube from the bladder to the outside.

-- When the bladder muscle contracts, the muscle that holds the bladder outlet tube (urethra) shut during storage (called the sphincter), relaxes to allow the urine to pass through.
+- When the bladder muscle is relaxed, the muscle that holds the bladder outlet tube (urethra) shuts tight enabling you to store your urine.

 - The whole system is supported by the muscles of the pelvic floor that run from the tip of your tailbone through to the pubic bone (the front bone of your pelvis)

-Many women with incontinence have weakened or damaged pelvic floor muscles, and may not be able to sense when their bladders are full, which leads to difficulty in controlling urination.
-Many women are able to gain back some strength in these muscles by learning and practicing Pelvic Floor Exercises.
+Many women with incontinence have weakened or damaged pelvic floor muscles, and may not be able to support a full bladder.
+Everyone can gain back some strength in these muscles by learning and practicing Pelvic Floor Exercises.

 Urine is about 95% water and 5% waste.
 Some people incorrectly believe that by drinking less fluid, they will reduce their bladder control loss.
-In fact, urine that is more concentrated due to lack of fluid intake can irritate the bladder and cause more serious problems such as infection and dehydration.
-In addition, inadequate fluid intake can cause constipation, which may also make matters worse.
+In fact, these concentrated very small urine volumes train your bladder to hold only small amounts, making your symptoms worse.
+In addition, inadequate fluid intake can cause constipation, which may also make your urinary control worse.